Quansight/Quansight-website/apps/labs/posts/numpy-python-api-cleanup.md

 ### Guaranteeing backward compatibility

-We've already learned several types of Python API changes, such as removing aliases, adding a new member to a namespace, or moving an existing item to a new location.
+We've already touched on several types of Python API changes, such as removing aliases, adding a new member to a namespace, or moving an existing item to a new location.
-Each one of them might cause a different repercussions in downstream libraries that heavily depend on NumPy.
+Each one of them have different repercussions in downstream libraries that heavily depend on NumPy.

-Downstream libraries that required a modification to adjust to the new changes were:
+Downstream libraries that required modifications to adjust to the API changes were:
-SciPy, matplotlib, Pandas, JAX, scikit-learn and CuPy.
+SciPy, Matplotlib, pandas, JAX, scikit-learn and CuPy.
 Also, there were some one-time contributions to pybind11, joblib, and hypothesis libraries.
 For each one of them we had to ensure that we do not narrow applicable NumPy versions down.
 We had to maintain a compatibility with them: